 - Cobalt: Typically the most expensive option, these super-strong bits are used mostly for drilling through metal, including steel and iron.

 There are two sizes to consider when choosing drill bits: the shank and the point.
 The shank is the part of the bit that fits into your drill’s chuck.
-You’ll need to choose bits with shanks equal to or smaller than your drill’s chuck.
-Standard chuck sizes are ¼-inch for light-duty drills, 3/8-inch for standard drills, and ½-inch on heavy-duty drills.
+You’ll need to choose bits with shanks equal to, or smaller than, your drill’s chuck.
+Standard chuck sizes are 1/4-inch for light-duty drills, 3/8-inch for standard drills, and 1/2-inch for heavy-duty drills.

-There are many different types of drill bits, generally differentiated by their intended use.
-Here are some of the most common.
+There are many different types of drill bits, generally differentiated by their intended uses.
+Here are some of the most common:

-- Twist: This is the most common type of drill bit, and is useful for general-purpose drilling into wood, plastic, and light metals.
+- Twist: This is the most common type of drill bit.
+It is useful for general-purpose drilling into wood, plastic, and light metals.

 - Spade: Shaped something like an oar with a point in the middle, these heavy-duty bits are for drilling large holes in wood.